aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-conversion/gif-image-layers-to-tiff/_index.md

 import java.io.FileNotFoundException;
 ```

-## Step 1: Set Up Your Environment
+## Step 1: set up your environment
 Make sure you have Java and Aspose.PSD for Java installed on your system.
 If not, refer to the [documentation](https://reference.aspose.com/psd/java/) for installation instructions.

-## Step 2: Import Aspose.PSD Library
+## Step 2: import Aspose.PSD library
 In your Java project, include the Aspose.PSD library by adding it to your project's dependencies.
-You can download the library [here](https://releases.aspose.com/psd/java/).
+You can download the library [download the Aspose.PSD for Java library](https://releases.aspose.com/psd/java/).

-## Step 3: Create a PSD Image Object
+## Step 3: create a PSD image object
 Load the PSD image file into your Java application using the provided code.
 Replace “Your Document Directory” and “sample.psd” with the appropriate paths.

 ```java